tuzhong007/tuzhong007.github.io/_posts/2019-11-16-linear-transformations-and-derivatives.md

 ---
 layout: post
-title: linear transformations and derivatives
+title: linear transformations and derivatives(FUNCTIONS OF SERVERAL VARIABLES)
 category: about math
 ---
 <head>